openebs-archive/openebs-docs/docs/aws.md

    This will create a cluster in the mentioned zone in your region provided as part of AWS configuration.

-6. Above step will give set of commands which can be used for customizing your cluster configuration such as Cluster name change,Instance group for Nodes and master etc. Following shows the example output.
+6. The above step will give a set of commands which can be used for customizing your cluster configuration such as Cluster name change, Instance group for Nodes, and master etc. Following is an example output.

    **Example:**